 Below are the terms and conditions of entering the Olga Sinclair Open Short Story Competition:

-- Entries must never have been published or self-published in any format, including but not limited to, publication on any website, blog or online forum, or broadcast.
+- Entries must not have been published or self-published in any format, including but not limited to publication on any website, blog online forum, broadcast, book, e-book, magazine, e-zine, leaflet, newsletter, leaflet.

-- Entries must not be awaiting publication or self-publication in any format, including but not limited to, publication on any website, blog or online forum, or broadcast.
+- Entries must not be awaiting publication or self-publication in any format, including but not limited to publication on any website, blog or online forum, broadcast (including but not limited to podcast, audiobooks, live readings/performances), book, e-book, magazine, e-zine, leaflet, newsletter, leaflet.

-- Work must not have placed in any other competition, either as a winner (i.e 1st, 2nd, or 3rd place) nor have been shortlisted, long-listed or highly commended.
+- Work must not have previously placed in any other competition, either as a winner (i.e 1st, 2nd, or 3rd place) nor have been shortlisted, longlisted or highly commended.

 - By submitting your entry, you are giving us permission for it to be included in our non-profit anthology should it win.
-You will retain the copyright to the story and be allowed to publish it elsewhere should you wish to after the results have been officially announced on 15th October 2019.
+You will retain the copyright to the story and be allowed to publish it elsewhere should you wish to after the results have been officially announced.
+As a courtesy, however, we ask that you not publish either before the results have been officially announced, or before the anthology has been released.

 - Entries submitted posthumously will not be eligible.

-- Entries must be entirely the work of the entrant and by submitting you are confirming that the work is your own.
+- Entries must be entirely the work of the entrant.
+By submitting you are confirming that the work is your own.
 Any evidence to the contrary will result in immediate disqualification and any prize money paid will be reclaimed.

 - Entries received after the deadline will not be entered, nor will any fees paid be returned.